Eastern Band of Cherokee Indians: Contemporary language and religion

 More than two dozen Christian churches of various denominations are located within the Qualla Boundary.
 Many of the traditional religious practices of the Eastern Band have, over time, blended with new age views and customs according to Cherokee traditionalists.
 They have diverged as the result of cultural isolation of the various factions of Cherokee society.
 Many traditional dances and ceremonies are still practiced by the Eastern Band.

-The Eastern Band has begun a language immersion program requiring all graduating high school seniors to speak the tribal language beginning 2007.
-Of the total population in the Qualla Boundary, there are approximately 900 speakers, 72% of whom are over the age of 50.
+The Eastern Band began a language immersion program requiring all graduating high school seniors to speak the tribal language beginning 2007.
+Of the total population in the Qualla Boundary, there are approximately 900 speakers, 72% of whom are over age 50.